danchoihecode/AIMS/README.md

     npm run dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+    Open [http://localhost:3000](http://localhost:3000) with your browser to see the customer page.
+    Admin and product manager login page : [http://localhost:3000/auth/login](http://localhost:3000/auth/login)